 Perhaps the more technically savvy, and short-term gifted, of the two, the professional trader lives in a world where minutes, even seconds can seem like a lifetime.
 Usually well-financed, they seek to profit from even the smallest of price differences, day trading in and out, sometimes dozens of times a day, bullish one moment, bearish the next, in order to extrapolate a very quick profit, and move on to the next trade.

 In some respects, they are highly compulsive, fixated, perhaps even obsessed with day to day, hour to hour price movements of the stock market.

 I should know.
-I am one. of them.
+I am one of them.

 I have been living and breathing trading the market every business day for many years now.
 Working some 60-70 hours a week from home in retirement in the mountains of New York.
 I work with the defined purpose of being right, much more often than wrong.

-I continually update my charts throughout every day on paper with mechanical pencil, seeking the exact moment when there is a price inflection breakout, and then going fully capitalized to trade the opportunity, and get in and get out, with the maximum amount of profit, for the shortest risk time available.
+I continually update my charts throughout every day on paper with a mechanical pencil, seeking the exact moment when there is a price inflection breakout, and then going fully capitalized to trade the opportunity, and get in and get out, with the maximum amount of profit, for the shortest risk time available.

 So how does one make money in the market, by continually using these leveraged 3 X ETF’s?
 Keep reading to find out.

 Why Trade 3X Leveraged ETFs?

 The answer to the question, “why trade 3X Leveraged ETF’s” is amazingly simple.
 It’s about the PROFIT POTENTIAL that you can make in the quickest amount of time, for simply being correct in your market opinion, of a stock or index movement.

 And rather than having to wait days or weeks to be proven correct, in the world of leveraged 3X ETF’s that reward can come in seconds, or minutes from purchase.